dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 :::

 dbt Cloud Enterprise supports [OAuth authentication](https://docs.snowflake.net/manuals/user-guide/oauth-intro.html) with Snowflake.
 When Snowflake OAuth is enabled, users can authorize their Development credentials using Single Sign On (SSO) via Snowflake rather than submitting a username and password to dbt Cloud.
-If Snowflake is setup with SSO through a third-party identity provider, developers can use this method to log into Snowflake and authorize the dbt Development credentials without any additional setup.
+If Snowflake is set up with SSO through a third-party identity provider, developers can use this method to log into Snowflake and authorize the dbt Development credentials without any additional setup.

 To set up Snowflake OAuth in dbt Cloud, admins from both are required for the following steps:
 1. [Locate the redirect URI value](#locate-the-redirect-uri-value) in dbt Cloud.